github/VisualStudio/docs/contributing/index.md

   - [Publishing an existing project to GitHub](publishing-an-existing-project-to-github.md)
   - [Creating an empty repository from Visual Studio](creating-an-empty-repository-from-visual-studio.md)
   - [Cloning a repository to Visual Studio](cloning-a-repository-to-visual-studio.md)
-- Working with Pull Requests
+- Working with pull requests
   - [Viewing pull requests for a repository](view-the-pull-requests-for-a-repository.md)
   - [Sending a pull request](sending-a-pull-request.md)
   - [Reviewing a pull request in Visual Studio](review-a-pull-request-in-visual-studio.md)